Bergen Light Rail: Construction

-Initial works commenced in August 2007, when Pastasentralen was demolished to make room for a temporary bus terminal that would allow Kaigaten to be closed for construction.
+Initial works commenced in August 2007, when Pastasentralen, the central railway station, was demolished to make room for a temporary bus terminal that would allow Kaigaten to be closed for construction.
 Contracts for building the line were awarded to Svein Boasson, NCC Construction, Fyllingen Maskinstasjon and Veidekke Entreprenør.
 The contract for laying the tracks was awarded to Baneservice.

 Construction started in January 2008.
-To pass over Strømmen, a fourth Nygård Bridge was built for cars, and the oldest was upgraded and used by the light rail line.
+To pass over Strømmen, a fourth Nygård Bridge was built for cars, and the oldest was upgraded for use by the light rail line.
 In several places the road needed to be dug up to remove pipes and cables.
-In November 2009, Gulating Court of Appeal ruled that the power company BKK had to pay 80 million NOK for the moving of power lines, and could not charge the costs to the project.
+In November 2009, Gulating Court of Appeal ruled that the power company BKK had to spend 80 million NOK to move power lines, and could not charge the costs to the project.
 By June 2008, the first tracks had been laid.

 Four companies bid for the initial public service obligation to operate the line: Fjord1 Partner, Norges Statsbaner, Tide Bane and Veolia Transport Norge.
 On 3 April 2009, the public transport agency Skyss announced that Fjord1 Partner, a joint venture between Fjord1 AS and Keolis, had won the tender competition.
 Fjord1 Partner received 324 applications for their 26 jobs as drivers and 10 jobs as traffic controllers.
 In 2014 Fjord1 AS sold their shares in Fjord1 Partner to Keolis, and the company changed its name to Keolis Norge AS.

-Along with the establishment of the light rail service, the public transport in Bergen underwent other changes.
+Along with the establishment of the light rail service, public transportation in Bergen underwent other changes.
 Skyss was established in 2007 to administer the public transport system, manage routes and market public transport, which would be operated by private companies based on public service obligations.
 At the same time, a new electronic ticketing system was introduced.

-Because of delays from Stadler's subcontractors, five instead of eight trams were available when the line opened on 22 June 2010.
-Skyss had planned to operate with a ten-minute headway until August, but had a 15-minute headway until 16 August.
-To compensate, none of the parallel bus routes ceased until then.
-On 7 June, two trams collided at low speed at Byparken, causing a derailment and forced the two trams to be repaired.
+On 22 June 2010, the first part of the line was officially opened by Queen Sonja of Norway.
+Because of delays from Stadler's subcontractors, only five instead of eight trams were available when the line opened.
+Skyss had planned to operate with a ten-minute headway until August, but ran a 15-minute headway instead.
+To compensate, parallel bus routes continued to operate until then.
+On 7 June, two trams collided at low speed at Byparken, causing a derailment and the two trams had to be repaired.
 This caused the summer schedule to be reduced to a 30-minute headway.
-From 1 November, the line started running every six minutes during the rush hour.
-On 22 June, the first part of the line was officially opened by Queen Sonja of Norway.
+Beginning on 1 November 2010, the line started running every six minutes during the rush hour.